Total 234 Questions

 Explanation:

-Anypoint Exchange is the MuleSoft product designed for publishing, sharing, and discovering APIs, connectors, templates, and other assets across teams.
-It acts as a centralized catalog where developers can search, reuse, and collaborate on API resources (Option D).
+Anypoint Exchange is the MuleSoft platform component specifically designed for publishing, sharing, discovering, and reusing APIs, templates, connectors, examples, and other assets across an organization.
+It acts as a central catalog where developers and business users can search for available APIs, view documentation, and reuse assets to accelerate development.

 Refer to the exhibits.